News

 Dr. Nimal Kumarasinghe, has officially assumed duties as the new Chairman of NARA today, 28th February, 2024.
 A brief ceremony was held at the Head office of NARA with the participation of State Minister of Fisheries Hon.
 Piyal Nishantha de Silva, Additional Secretary of Ministry of Fisheries Ms. Anusha Gokula Fernando, Dr. T.D.K.D.
 Tennakoon Director General, Heads of Divisions and other officials of NARA.

 Dr. Kumarasinghe, as a research scientist, has worked in various Government Research Institutes for 35 years, conducting and managing researches including Director, Sugarcane Research Institute, Chairman, Institute of Post-Harvest Technology, and Chairman, Sugarcane Research Institute.
 He was a consultant in the Faculty of Graduate Studies of the University of Sri Jayewardenapura and consultant Director of the Ministry of Minor Export Crop Promotion.
 Also, he served on a number of national committees, including the Pesticide Technical Advisory Committee (Petac) and the National Species Conservation Committee of the Bio Diversity Secretariat.
 Dr. Kumarasinghe serve as a Fellow of the Royal Entomological Society, SL Institute of Agriculture, the Afro Asian Society of Nematologists, and the Institute of Biology SL.
-Currently, I have been serving as the representative member of the Agriculture sector at the Executive Committee of the Organization of Professional Associations' (OPA), Council member at the Open University of Sri Lanka (OUSL) and the Ocean University of Sri Lanka and the Board Member of the Post Graduate Institute of English in OUSL.
+Currently, He has been serving as the representative member of the Agriculture sector at the Executive Committee of the Organization of Professional Associations' (OPA), Council member at the Open University of Sri Lanka (OUSL) and the Ocean University of Sri Lanka and the Board Member of the Post Graduate Institute of English in OUSL.

 That is an impressive and extensive background and experience in the field of research and agriculture.
 Dr. Nimal Kumarasinghe's wealth of experience and involvement in various organizations and committees will surely be valuable in his new role as the chairman of NARA.
 His diverse expertise and contributions to the field will likely contribute to the growth and success of the organization.